The Best Protection for Your Entire Family

 Our Living Trusts contain a No-Contest provision which holds that anyone who contests your Trust is treated as if they died before you.
 They receive nothing.

-What if one of my beneficiaries are being sued?
+What if one of my beneficiaries are being used?

 Spendthrift Provision protects your beneficiary’s inheritance.